iiasa/CropTypeRecognition/README.md

 - Utilizes convolutional neural networks for image classification.
 - Trained on a large dataset of maize and wheat crop images.
 - Provides accurate predictions for input images of maize or wheat crops.
-- Easy-to-use Java API for integrating the crop recognition functionality into other applications.

 ## Installation